 Can you help us score one against dementia?

 Our goal is to raise £100,000 to help fund the pilot study in 2020, and £1 million in total to roll out the study nationally by 2025.

 Could you make a gift today to help us carry out this vital research?

-If you’d like to find out more, or want to make a larger gift toward the £1m project – please contact the Development Office at email@example.com.
+If you’d like to find out more, or want to make a larger gift toward the £1m project – please contact us at firstname.lastname@example.org.